-- Prevent Further Injury
+1. Prevent Further Injury

-Surgery is traumatic to your body in and of itself, and inactivity following the procedure can result in (opens in a new tab).
-Without a full and effective rehabilitation period with a physical therapy specialist, your muscles will fail to regain the necessary strength to support your affected area, making it even more prone to further injury.
+Surgery is traumatic to your body in and of itself, and inactivity following the procedure can result in muscle atrophy.
+Without a full and effective rehabilitation period with an orthopedic physical therapist, your muscles will fail to regain the necessary strength to support your affected area, making it even more prone to further injury.

-- Ease Pain, Reduce Swelling
+2. Ease Pain, Reduce Swelling

 Swelling after surgery can serve a very important purpose.
 Swelling is a tool the body uses to heal; white blood cells are sent to the injured area where they then release enzymes to help repair the damage.
-This in turn can cause redness, heat, and pain from all the excess blood in the area.
+This, in turn, can cause redness, heat, and pain from all the excess blood in the area.
 This pain can also be an important part of healing, believe it or not.

 However, sometimes our bodies can go a bit overboard.
 Simply put, swelling that happens immediately after an injury—in this case, surgery—is helpful, but late swelling can be rather harmful.
 Those enzymes released by the white blood cells break down tissue so that rebuilding can occur, but if they stick around for too long, those enzymes will start attacking healthy tissue, as well.

-- Get Your Body Back
+3. Get Your Body Back